 Parking inside the University is under UNSW's jurisdiction, and parking permits need to be purchased to use these spaces on weekdays.
-There is a single disabled parking spot at the back of the College.
+There is a single disabled parking spot at the back of the College and others at the north of the building.
 There is no free parking for campus residents.
 Some secure parking is available at NCV.
 For rate and availability, contact Reception.
-The storage of motorbikes at may be available only upon request.
+The storage of motorbikes may be available only upon request.